-The MAS has powers to undertake the following resolution measures in respect of Singapore licensed financial institutions such as banks, approved merchant banks, financial holding companies, licensed insurers and licensed trust companies89.
+The MAS has powers to undertake the following resolution measures in respect of Singapore licensed financial institutions such as banks, approved merchant banks, financial holding companies, licensed insurers and licensed trust companies11:

-- (i) require the financial institution to immediately take any action or to do or not to do any act or thing in relation to its business as the MAS may consider necessary; - (ii) appoint one or more statutory advisers to advise the financial institution on the proper management of such of the business of the financial institution as the MAS may determine (in the case of a bank incorporated outside Singapore, this is only in relation to the business and affairs of the bank carried on, or managed in, or from Singapore, or the property of the bank located in Singapore, or reflected in the books of the bank in Singapore in relation to its operations in Singapore); or - (iii) assume control of or manage such of the business of the financial institution as the MAS may determine, or appoint one or more statutory managers to do so (in the case of a bank incorporated outside Singapore, this is only in relation to the business and affairs of the bank carried on, or managed in, or from Singapore, or the property of the bank located in Singapore, or reflected in the books of the bank in Singapore in relation to its operations in Singapore).
+- (i) require the financial institution to immediately take any action or to do or not to do any act or thing in relation to its business as the MAS may consider necessary; - (ii) appoint one or more statutory advisers to advise the financial institution on the proper management of such of the business of the financial institution as the MAS may determine (in the case of a bank incorporated outside Singapore, this is only in relation to the business and affairs of the bank carried on, or managed in, or from Singapore, or the property of the bank located in Singapore, or reflected in the books of the bank in Singapore in relation to its operations in Singapore); or

-78 In the case of a Singapore incorporated company or branch under judicial management, this would be limited to the creditors of the company or branch only.
+10 In the case of a Singapore incorporated company or branch under judicial management, this would be limited to the creditors of the company or branch only.

-Section 30AAB of the MAS Act, for merchant banks and financial holding companies, section 49 of the Banking Act, Chapter 19, for banks, section 41 of the Insurance Act, for insurers, section 21C of the Trust Companies Act, Chapter 336 of Singapore, for licensed trust companies.
+11 Section 30AAB33 of the MAS Act, for merchant banks and financial holding companies, sSection 49 of the Banking Act, Chapter 19, for banks, sSection 41 of the Insurance Act, for insurers, sSection 21C of the Trust Companies Act, Chapter 336 of Singapore, for licensed trust companies.